ARLINGTON CHRISTIAN CHURCH

 WINTER WEATHER WORSHIP POLICY

-I do not plan on canceling worship for a little bad weather.
-As a rule of thumb - if the roads are covered in ice or if there is more than six inches of new snow, I probably will not be here.
+I do not plan on cancelling worship for a little bad weather.
+As a rule of thumb - if the roads are covered in ice or if there is more than 6 inches of new snow, I probably will not be here.
 Warning: The parking lot may not be cleared or salted.
 Please use the back lot and glass doors to avoid the front steps.
 YOU CAN MAKE UP YOUR OWN MIND IF YOU WANT TO RISK TRAVEL TO BE HERE.
 If you are playing, singing, reading, or serving, do not feel undue pressure to be here.
-If I do decide to cancel worship, it will be listed on WKYT, channel 27 (Spectrum Cable 9).
+If I do decide to cancel worship, it will be listed on WKYT channel 27 (Spectrum Cable 9).

 Brother Lee